 Pitt bulls are extremely strong for their size, have powerful jaws, and get over stimulated around young children.
 These factors make them more dangerous than any other breed of dog.
 Because of these reasons and the recent fatal animal attack in Bryan County, it encourages dog owners, especially owners of high-risk breeds like pit bulls, to make sure their dogs are treated well, contained and chained up properly, put on leashes when walked, and not left alone with children.
 Also, those with pets should have extra liability insurance in case their dog bites or harms a human.

 Those who are attacked by dogs often suffer from catastrophic injuries and need compensation for their medical bills, surgery, therapy, and full recoveries.
 If you or your child was injured by a dog, you may be entitled to collect compensation from the dog owner’s insurance company.
-Call the Law Offices of Shane Smith to speak with a skilled Peachtree City, Georgia premises liability attorney today at (770) 487-8999 to find out more about your rights.
+Call Shane Smith Law to speak with a skilled Peachtree City, Georgia premises liability attorney today at (770) 487-8999 to find out more about your rights.